 Now, why would the QR code be the same on all three boxes?
 For three different strains, two made in February 2019 and one in March 2019?
 You can see the pattern doesn’t change between all three codes.
 By everything we know about how QR codes on vape carts are supposed to work, they should be individual down to the cartridge.
 That way you can check to see if they’re factory-sealed originals.
 That’s how Rove does it, for instance.

 Note also, that the code and other details are on a sticker.
-We haven’t seen mass-produced fakes with their own stickers before.
+We haven’t seen mass-produced street carts with their own stickers before.
 Again, like with Muha Meds, that’s going to a whole lot of trouble to appear legit when it would be less trouble and expense to just go legit!

 More Amber Gold Xtracts drama on Instagram